What it is

 - NEVER modify Attachments/ (add only)

-- Before batch ops, write plan to Meta/Logs/ and confirm
+- Before batch operations, write the plan to Meta/Logs/ and confirm

 - Internal links use [[wikilinks]] always